The Church Of The Holy Rood -- Wool, Dorset, U.K.

 This year discussions took place between the church and school PTA over whether to combine our fetes.
 After some discussion it was agreed that more time was required to consider the options and a meeting in September was agreed.

 Meanwhile it is hoped that the school will participate in our fete with the school choir and an art display, and more teddies leaping off the tower.
 Some help with the stalls was also offered.
-Planning has started for this year’s fete.
+Planning is almost complete for this year’s fete.

-We again need your help in running stalls and donating items, particularly providing cakes, Tombola prizes, plants, crafts and bric a brac (no clothes).
-We are also urgently looking for a team to run the raffle, the more volunteers the easier it becomes.
+We still need your help in running stalls and donating items, particularly providing cakes, Tombola prizes, plants, crafts and bric a brac (no clothes).
+The more volunteers, the easier it becomes.
 The fete is a fun day both for both visitors and those running stalls and refreshments.
 With your help we can make it another successful event for the church.
+Contact John Williams or one of the churchwardens if you can help.

 Coming up in August - The Shoebox Coffee Morning - 8th August